Voggastur/data-centric-dev-project/README.md

 * I learned alot during the development of this project, I had to read up on W3C articles everyday and I saw many youtube tutorials on similar projects, it has been a learning experience.

-* collisionDetection is my most worked on function, and it detects rockets against aliens, and lasers against aliens, then splices the array-objects and calls the checkGameover() function.
-* For a while earlier in my development everything was offset by a few pixels so I had to test my way to find arbitrary numbers to match the alien hitboxes, this took me more time than I want to admit..
-* however the offset bug was later randomly fixed as I fiddled in other functions and now it just includes the + 30 to detect the hitbox of the alien size.

 * Near the end of the project I removed unused constants like the gamescreen width and heights, and instead used fixed numbers where needed for spaceship move limits and alien move limits,

 * I had a plan to implement spliced explosions in place for the aliens, with a short css animation to remove the explosion after 1s as well, but after some stonewalling and lost development time I dropped it out of scope for this project.